ToanNN/AspNetPractices/signalr-notes.md

 ### Windows Authentication
 However, to send messages to individual users, add a custom User ID provider.
 The Windows authentication system doesn't provide the "Name Identifier" claim.
 SignalR uses the claim to determine the user name.

+## Cross origin
+Cross-origin resource sharing (CORS) can be used to allow cross-origin SignalR connections in the browser.
+If JavaScript code is hosted on a different domain from the SignalR app, CORS middleware must be enabled to allow the JavaScript to connect to the SignalR app.
+Allow cross-origin requests only from domains you trust or control.

+Your site is hosted on http://www.example.com
+Your SignalR app is hosted on http://signalr.example.com CORS should be configured in the SignalR app to only allow the origin www.example.com.

+SignalR requires the following CORS policies:

+Allow the specific expected origins.
+Allowing any origin is possible but is not secure or recommended.
+HTTP methods GET and POST must be allowed.
+Credentials must be allowed in order for cookie-based sticky sessions to work correctly.
+They must be enabled even when authentication isn't used.